On this page, you can find an updated list of the best Microstock and Macrostock agencies where you can sell your pictures and stock footage.

 Best websites to sell Stockfootage

 I recently signed up with a new agency called Motion Array.
-The commission model is honestly very complicated, and long story short, the sales prices per file are some of the lowest I’ve ever seen.
-However, they do have one notable advantage: the sales volumes are quite high and for this reason, in recents months has become my best performing agency for stock footage content.
+The commission model is very complicated, and long story short, the sales prices per file are some of the lowest I’ve ever seen.
+However, this agency does have one notable advantage: the sale volumes are quite high, and for this reason, in recent months, it has become my best-performing agency for stock footage content.

-The main problem Motion Array suffers from at the moment is the file upload method, which is extremely slow and obsolete and also the review time, again super slow.
+The main problem Motion Array suffers from at the moment is the file upload method, which is extremely slow and obsolete, and the review time il also super slow.
 Let’s hope they fix it.

-Many microstock websites allow you to sell stock footage but Pond5 it’s one of the best option.
-Don’t expect to sell any image with them, but for some reason, they do pretty well when it comes to selling videos.
-I honestly don’t have many videos since I’m more into photography, but I did sell a few.
+Many microstock websites allow you to sell stock footage, but Pond5 is one of the best options.
+Don’t expect to sell any image with them, but for some reason, they do pretty well when selling videos.
+I don’t have many videos since I’m more into photography, but I did sell a few.
 Pond5 lets you choose the sale price and keeps only 50% of the revenue.

 Best tools to edit your pictures and videos

-I often use GDN and ND filters, but sometimes, they are not enough because the dynamic range of the scene it’s too high or because the horizon it’s not straight.
+I often use GDN and ND filters, but they are sometimes not enough because the scene’s dynamic range is too high or the horizon is not straight.
 In this case, a double exposure can be useful.
-Raya Pro is in my opinion, one of the best Photoshop Panel for blending two or more exposures.
+Raya Pro is, in my opinion, one of the best Photoshop Panels for blending two or more exposures.

 You can read my review of Raya Pro here.

-Here you can read my complete review of the TM Panel.
+Here, you can read my complete review of Luminar Pro.

-Finally, if you are into Time-lapse photography I’m pretty sure that you know and use LRTimelapse.
-The reason is simple: it’s the best software to create time-lapses especially if you want a smooth day-to-night transition.
+Finally, if you are into Time-lapse Photography, I’m sure you know and use LRTimelapse.
+The reason is simple: it’s the best software to create time-lapses, especially if you want a smooth day-to-night transition.
 Without this software, the time-lapse will suffer from an ugly effect called flickering.
-Time-lapses are a good option if you want to increase your sales on stock-footage websites.
-Here you can read my review of this great software.
+Time lapses are a good option to increase your sales on stock-footage websites.
+Here, you can read my review of this great software.

-Since 2014 I’ve been using Santech’s laptops, an Italian company specialed in custom-assembled laptops.
-Being a digital nomad I can’t afford the “luxury” of working with a desktop workstation with a 32-inch Eizo monitor but with Santech laptops I have never had the feeling of sacrificing performance.
-The prices are very affordable and there is the possibility to add or remove hardware according to your needs.
+Since 2014 I’ve been using Santech’s laptops, an Italian company specialising in custom-assembled laptops.
+Being a digital nomad, I can’t afford the “luxury” of working with a desktop workstation with a 32-inch Eizo monitor, but with Santech laptops, I have never had the feeling of sacrificing performance.
+The prices are very affordable, and there is the possibility of adding or removing hardware according to your needs.

 BEST ONLINE COURSES TO IMPROVE YOUR PHOTOGRAPHY SKILLS

-If you really want to progress and improve your photography skills the best suggestion is to spend some money on good video series.
+If you want to progress and improve your photography skills, spending money on a good video series is the best suggestion.

-The advantage of online courses, compared to workshops, is that they allow you to learn new things while sitting in your home and, if you don’t understand something, you can always watch the video over and over again.
-There is an infinite number of more or less valid courses and before buying any, I suggest you check the reviews on the Internet.
-This is because very often you will not learn anything new: the courses are often a gold mine for those making them.
+The advantage of online courses, compared to workshops, is that they allow you to learn new things while sitting in your home, and if you don’t understand something, you can always watch the video repeatedly.
+There is an infinite number of more or less valid courses, and before buying any, I suggest you check the online reviews.
+This is because you will often not learn anything new: the courses are often a gold mine for those making them.
 That being said, here’s a list of what I think are very good courses that will teach you something new.

 Advanced Cityscape and Landscape Photography by Elia Locardi and Fstoppers

-Elia Locardi is one of the most famous and successful photographers of the past few years.
-He has managed to establish a real personal brand and the number of collaborations with international brands is countless.
-One of the most challenging projects led him to collaborate with the guys at Fstoppers and in recent years they have created a series of video series on photography that has set a new standard in terms of quality.
-I’ll be honest: Elia courses are the best you can find on the market at the moment but are also among the most expensive.
-At the moment there are 4 courses of increasing difficulty and you’ll learn to master Photoshop and Lightroom.
-If you want some more information I reviewed 3 of the 4 courses of Elia and you can find them here: review to Landscape Photography 1 and here the review to the most advanced courses.
+Elia Locardi is one of the past few years’ most famous and successful photographers.
+He has established a real personal brand, and the number of collaborations with international brands is countless.
+One of the most challenging projects led him to collaborate with the guys at Fstoppers, and in recent years, they have created a series of video series on photography that has set a new standard in quality.
+I’ll be honest: Elia courses are currently the best you can find on the market but are also among the most expensive.
+Currently, there are 4 courses of increasing difficulty, and you’ll learn to master Photoshop and Lightroom.
+If you want more information, I reviewed 3 of the 4 courses of Elia, and you can find them here: a review of Landscape Photography 1 and a review of the most advanced courses.

-Finally, I want to mention one of the best websites out there focused on the world of stock photography and videos: Brutallyhonestmicrostock, managed by Alex, a veteran in the world of microstock.
+Finally, I want to mention one of the best websites out there focused on stock photography and videos: Brutallyhonestmicrostock, managed by Alex, a veteran in the microstock world.
 He regularly talks about new agencies and possible strategies to increase sales.
-A very good feature of his blog is that he publishes his revenue every month divided by agency.
+A very good feature of his blog is that he publishes his revenue every month, which is divided by agency.
 This will give you a clear idea of what to expect if you decide to contribute to a specific agency he’s also a contributor of.
 Definitely recommended.